Is Hand hygiene adherence research good for us?

 The powdery exterior that sometimes covers chocolates once unwrapping is called bloom, and doesn’t necessarily mean that the chocolates have gone bad.
 It is caused by temperature changes in the chocolate’s environment after packing.
 The appearance of bloom, on its own, doesn’t mean that the chocolate has gone bad and that you can’t eat it anymore.

 If you’re going on a dinner date, you can check out these tips to avoid food poisoning.
 If you’re planning on spending a large amount of money, you can check out this site: Foodborne Illness Database.
-It provides summaries for significant food and water related outbreaks, so you can research the company’s previous track-record before purchasing.
+It provides summaries for significant food and water-related outbreaks, so you can research the company’s previous track record before purchasing.
 We would recommend ensuring the company you choose to purchase from is following all FDA guidelines when it comes to cleanliness and hygiene in their plants.
 This includes, of course, optimal hand hygiene practices around the sensitive products that they manufacture.
+Hand hygiene adherence research is good for our health.